Irrigation is a process of application of sufficient water to the soil to support the crop requirements.

 - Border irrigation

 - Here water is irrigated to the field through the furrows spaced at 0.1 to 0.3 meters.

 - It can be operated with less technical knowledge, whereas drip and sprinkler methods require technical knowledge.

-- In the fields with higher slopes, and low infiltration rates and in fields with the lower slope, higher inflow rates are required to irrigate the field uniformly.
+- In the fields with higher slopes and low infiltration rates and in fields with lower slope, higher inflow rates are required to irrigate the field uniformly.

-- Generally, siphon tubes are used to supply the water to the furrows from the ditches.
+- Generally, siphon tubes are used to supply water to the furrows from the ditches.